apache/druid/docs/data-management/delete.md

 deep storage.
 This operation cannot be undone.

 Note: If `maxSegmentsToKill` is not specified, all matched segments are deleted.
-If `maxSegmentsToKill` is less than the number of matching segments found, then only that number of matching segments will be deleted, but all matching segments will still be marked unused, if specified to be.
-In this case, any remaining unused segments can be deleted with a subsequent kill task issued, or via [Automated unused segment deletion](../operations/clean-metadata-store.md#segment-records-and-segments-in-deep-storage-kill-task)
+If `maxSegmentsToKill` is less than the number of matching segments found, then only that number of matching segments will be deleted. `maxSegmentsToKill` cannot be used when `markAsUnused` is set to true, or a validation error will occur.